-- 12. Rural open space five points. ((For the purposes of this subsection B.11.,)) "((r))Rural open space" means an area of ten or more contiguous acres of open space located outside of the urban growth area as identified in the King County Comprehensive Plan that: - a. has a plant community in which native plants are dominant; or - b. is former open farmland, woodlots, scrublands or other lands that are in the process of being replanted with native vegetation and for which the property owner is implementing an approved farm management, ecological enhancement, forest stewardship, rural stewardship or resource restoration plan acceptable to the department; - ((12-)) 13.
-Rural stewardship land five points. ((For the purposes of this subsection B.12.,)) "((r))R ural stewardship land" means land((s)) zoned RA (rural area), A (agriculture) or F (forest), that has an implemented rural stewardship plan ((as provided in)) under K.C.C. chapter 21A.24 ((that is)) acceptable to the department.
+- 11. Public recreation area five points.
+"Public recreation area" means land devoted to providing active or passive recreation use or that complements or substitutes for recreation facilities characteristically provided by public agencies.
+Use of motorized vehicles is prohibited, except for golf carts on golf courses, for maintenance or for medical, public safety or police emergencies.
+The facilities must be open to the general public or to specific public user groups, such as youth, senior citizens or people with disabilities.
+A property must be identified by the responsible agency within whose jurisdiction the property is located as meeting the definition of public recreation area.
+The property owner must use any best practices defined in K.C.C. chapter 21A.06.
+If a fee is charged for use, it must be comparable to the fee charged by a similar public facility; - 12.
+Rural open space five points. ((For the purposes of this subsection B.11.,)) "((f))Rural open space" means an area of ten or more contiguous acres of open space located outside of the urban growth area as identified in the King County Comprehensive Plan that: - a. has a plant community in which native plants are dominant; or - b. is former open farmland, woodlots, scrublands or other lands that are in the process of being replanted with native vegetation and for which the property owner is implementing an approved farm management, ecological enhancement, forest stewardship, rural stewardship or resource restoration plan acceptable to the department; - ((12.))
+13. Rural stewardship land five points. ((For the purposes of this subsection B.12.,)) "((F))R ural stewardship land" means land((S)) zoned RA (rural area), A (((agriculture)) agricultural) or F (forest), that has an implemented rural stewardship plan ((as provided in)) under K.C.C. chapter 21A.24 ((that is))

+acceptable to the department.
 On RA-zoned ((property)) properties, the approved rural stewardship plan ((shall)) must meet the goals and standards of K.C.C.
 21A.24.055. ((For)) On A- and F-zoned properties, credit for this category is allowed if the plan meets the goals of K.C.C.
-21A.24.055 ((D. through G.)) A rural stewardship plan includes, but is not limited to, identification of critical areas, location of structures and significant features, site-specific best management practices, a schedule for implementation and a plan for monitoring as provided in K.C.C.
+21A.24.055 ((D. through G)).
+A rural stewardship plan includes, but is not limited to, identification of critical areas, location of structures and significant features, site-specific best management practices, a schedule for implementation and a plan for monitoring as provided in K.C.C.
 21A.24.055.
 To be eligible as rural stewardship land, the open space must be at least one acre and feature a plant community in which native plants are dominant or be in the process of native vegetation restoration, reforestation or enhancement ((of native vegetation)).
 Land receiving credit for this category ((shall)) may not receive credit for the ecological enhancement land, resource restoration or ((the)) forest stewardship land ((eategory)) categories;